The Faggots & Their Friends Between Revolutions

-The Faggots & Their Friends Between Revolutions is a 1977 fantasy novel written by Larry Mitchell, with illustrations by Ned Asta.
-The novel is drawn from Mitchell's experience of queer communal living in the 1970s, with particular emphasis on topics of sexual liberation and anti-assimilationism.
+The Faggots & Their Friends Between Revolutions is a 1977 gay manifesto written by Larry Mitchell as a fable, with illustrations by Ned Asta.
+The book grew from the author's experience of queer communal living in the 1970s, with particular emphasis on topics of sexual liberation and anti-assimilationism.

 Synopsis

 Described by Artforum as a "fairytale-cum-manifesto", The Faggots & Their Friends Between Revolutions is a series of allegorical vignettes set in the declining empire of Ramrod, ruled by "the men" (patriarchal society) under the rule of Warren-And-His-Fuckpole, while the eponymous "faggots" (gay men) live communally, produce art, have sex, and await the next revolution.
 Their "friends" include the "strong women" (feminists), the "queens" (drag queens), the "women who love women" (lesbians), and the "faeries" (the Radical Faeries), among others.
 Distinct from the faggots are the "queer men" – gay men who are closeted, or who have assimilated into patriarchal society.
-The novel is primarily non-narrative, and is composed largely of a combination of single-page episodes, polemic writing, and aphorisms.
+The book is primarily non-narrative, and is composed largely of a combination of single-page episodes, polemic writing, and aphorisms.

 Background and publication

 Mitchell was inspired to write The Faggots & Their Friends Between Revolutions following a trip to The Castro in San Francisco in the early 1970s.
-He based the novel in part on his experience living in Lavender Hill, a queer commune in Ithaca, New York, that Mitchell and Asta were founding members of.
+He based it in part on his experience living in Lavender Hill, a queer commune in Ithaca, New York, that Mitchell and Asta were founding members of.
 Mitchell conceived of the book in reaction to a lack of contemporary gay literature; he initially planned for The Faggots & Their Friends Between Revolutions to be a children's picture book illustrated by Asta, but it would ultimately become a novel of prose and illustrations.

 The novel was first published in 1977 by Calamus Press, founded by Mitchell to self-publish the book after being rejected by other publishers.
 The book subsequently went out of print, until it was republished twice in the 2010s: first in 2016 by Pocketed Books, and again in 2019 by Nightboat Books to mark the fiftieth anniversary of the Stonewall riots.
 The 2019 reissue features a new preface by Tourmaline, and an introduction by Morgan Bassichis.

 Adaptations

 In 2017, a three-part musical adaptation of The Faggots & Their Friends Between Revolutions was staged by Morgan Bassichis at The New Museum.

+In 2023, as part of the Manchester International Festival, a musical adaptation by composer Philip Venables and director Ted Huffman was performed.
+In December 2025, this adaptation will be performed at the Park Avenue Armory in New York City.